zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az webapp config appsettings set -n $webAppName -g $resourceGroup --settings "PolicyDocumentsPath=$policyDocsPath" "ApiUrl=$apimUrl" "ApimSubscriptionKey=$apimKey"
     ```

-7. In the output, you will see the newly added and updated settings in your Web App's application settings.
-The settings will be updated, and your web app will be restarted.
+7. In the output, note the newly added and updated settings in your Web App's application settings.
+The settings were updated by the script above and triggered a restart of your web app.

 8. In a web browser, navigate to the Web app URL, and verify you still see data when you select one of the tabs.